rklymentiev/py-for-neuro/chapters/chapter4.md

 1. Load the data with breast cancer observations (path to the file `"exercises/data/breast_cancer.csv"`);
 2. Make a **scatter plot** of `radius_mean` on the `x` axis against `texture_mean` on the `y` axis along with the **regression line**.
 You can do this in one line of code using [`sns.regplot()`](https://seaborn.pydata.org/generated/seaborn.regplot.html) function.
 Specify standard deviation as an error term (`x_ci="sd"`);
-3. Add vertical line with average radius and horizontal line with average texture.
-Set both if them to be dashed, black and of width 1.
+3. Add a vertical line with average radius and horizontal line with average texture.
+Set both of them to be dashed, black, and of width 1.

 <codeblock id="04_01">